 Our goal is to raise funds to support our programs and publications.
 Among other things, your donation will help us to continue:

 - Giving scholarships for our water tours and workshops about water.
 Our tours are two- to three-day excursions that offer participants a firsthand look at the water facilities, rivers, and regions critical in the debate about the future of water resources.
-Issues of water supply, water quality, environmental restoration, flood management, groundwater, and conservation are addressed by a wide range of speakers representing various viewpoints.
+Issues of water supply, water quality, environmental restoration, flood management, groundwater and conservation are addressed by a wide range of speakers representing various viewpoints.

 - Updating Aquapedia, a free online “encyclopedia of water,” which centers on resource articles supplemented with photos, videos, interactive maps and other online tools.
 Together, they provide background and context to understanding California’s complex water issues.

-- Posting each weekday on Aquafornia, our free online water news aggregator.
+- Posting each weekday on Aquafornia, our free online water news roundup.
 Aquafornia covers California water news from both traditional and non-traditional news sources, presenting the many sides and views of the water picture, with the goal of fostering an understanding of various positions and discussion toward resolution of these often controversial issues.